Battle of Uddevalla: Prelude

-The battle
+Battle

 De la Gardie deployed his troops for a set-piece defence, but the Gyldenløve began flanking the Swedes, attempting to cut off their escape route to the river Göta älv.
 De la Gardie had to order his cavalry to cover the Swedish infantry's retreat to the river, but when the superior Danish cavalry charged the Swedish cavalry, it ran away without firing a shot.
 De la Gardie himself was almost captured, and the battle devolved into a disorganized rout (a Danish source described the Swedes "scampering like hares among the rocks").
 Only at Kuru Bro, 5 km east of Uddevalla, did the fleeing Swedes make a stand.
 The Dalecarlians held their positions, their pikes defending the bridge from the attacking cavalry until the Swedish force had crossed, after which the bridge was demolished.

 Aftermath

 The Swedish army reached safety behind Göta Älv, but its losses amounted to 500 men and 9 cannons.
 The outcome of the battle was blamed on the poorly trained Swedish troops and the incompetence of de la Gardie as a military leader.
-After the battle, he requested and was relieved of his command, with sharp reprimands from the king.
+After the battle, he requested and was relieved of his command, with sharp reprimands from Charles XI.